Warning

 cd trex/conda

-on Windows) to configure CMake.
-If you want to enable/disable certain features (e.g. use a locally installed OpenCV library, enable the Pylon SDK, etc.) this build script is the place where you can do that.
-Although beware that you may need to add absolute paths to the cmake call (e.g. adding folders to CMAKE_PREFIX_PATH
+on Windows) is the place where you can do that.
+You may need to add absolute paths to the cmake call (e.g. adding folders to CMAKE_PREFIX_PATH

 ) so that it can find all your locally installed libraries – in which case your conda package will probably not be portable.

-After compilation was successful, TRex can be installed using:
+After compilation is successful, 🦖 can be installed using:

 Notice there is a -c local